Icelandic Tourist Board

 Day 6: THORSMORK VALLEY - REYKJAVIK

 In the morning we have a leisurely breakfast in the hut before going out to explore amazing surroundings.
 The volcanos Katla and Eyjafjallajokull surround the Thorsmork valley, for thousands of years these volcanoes and the glaciers that cover them have carved the sandstone in Thorsmork into surreal sculptures dotted with moss and Arctic birch trees.
 We hike up the mountain Valahnukur for a fantastic view over the valley.
 Those who wish can also simply spend the relaxing and enjoying nature in this beautiful place.
-We return to Reykjavik in the early evening where the tour ends at the main tourist info around 18:30, Adalstraeti 2, in the heart of Reykjavik.
-From there taxis and local buses are available, but drop off at your accommodation can also be purchased with your tour.
+We return to Reykjavik in the early evening where the tour ends at the tourist information center around 18:30, in the heart of Reykjavik.
+From there taxis and local buses are available.

 (B, L) Distance: 6 km (3,5 mi) Walking time: 3 hrs